Fansana/floofstation1/Resources/ServerInfo/SpaceLaw/SpaceLaw.md

 Any convict who peacefully complies with the authorities, displays clear signs of remorse concerning the committed crime, and/or conducts themselves peacefully while imprisoned, may be paroled as outlined in the Standard Operating Procedures.

+## Sentences

+### Capital
+- __Execution__: Termination of the convict’s life.
+Whenever any execution is performed, regardless of trial or not, a general announcement must be made detailing who was executed and for what reason.
+The convict may select from one of four methods of execution, depending on availability: firing squad, lethal injection, electric shock, or asphyxiation.
+If the convict does not make a choice after being given ample opportunity, the sentencing officer or other relevant authority may select the method that is most appropriate.
+Convicts may request alternate methods of execution that may be approved or denied at the discretion of the individual passing the sentence.
+The executed’s corpse must be burned, stored in the morgue, or processed by medical staff using the biomass reclaimer.
+- __Exfiltration__: Immediate retrieval of the convict via a CentComm, or GALPOL, dispatched transport.
+The prisoner may be held in a temporary cell until the transport arrives.
+If a transport cannot be arranged, default to other capital sentences.
+- __Preservative Stasis__: Relocation of the convict into a morgue or similar controlled and regulated environment until one’s sentence is concluded or the legal system can accommodate the convict.
+- __Decorporealisation__: Stripping the convict’s mind from their body into a more restricting form.
+Like putting the mind into a cyborgs body.
+- __Permanent Brig, Permabrig, or Extended Confinement__: Placing the convict into the permanent brig until the end of the shift, where they are to be transported to Central Command for processing.
+The convict has the same rights as any other prisoner within the permabrig, whether they arrived by transport or were sentenced to Extended confinement.

+### Standard
+- __Brigging__: Placing the convict into a temporary holding cell. __TODO: Treatment of Prisoners (SOP).__
+- __Catch & Release__: Taking the convict to Security, processing them, searching them, and then releasing them. __TODO: Jurisdiction (SOP).__
+- __Demotion__: Downgrading the convict’s employment contract and revoking their access accordingly, with permission from or when ordered by the convict’s head of department.
+May be applied when the convict has committed a crime relating to their employment within their department or with NanoTrasen as a whole. __TODO: Conduct Unbecoming (Company Policy).__
+- __Licence restriction__: Downgrading or suspending the convict’s armament licence and confiscating possessions accordingly.
+May be applied when the convict is guilty of possession or a crime involving a weapon they were lawfully permitted to carry.
+- __Mindbreaking__: Removal of the convict’s psionic power by use of mindbreaker toxin or any other means.
+May be applied when the convict is guilty of a crime in which they use psionics.